didemuysal/MLDM-Lab-Works/README.md

 An exploration of Bayesian learning principles applied to a text classification task.
 This project demonstrates how to build and evaluate a probabilistic model for categorizing text data.

 2. Decision Tree Classifiers

-  Decision Tree classifier with Iris Dataset.ipynb and Decision Trees on Breast Cancer Data.ipynb

-  Description: These notebooks implement Decision Tree classifiers on the classic Iris and Breast Cancer datasets.
-They cover the process of building, visualizing, and evaluating decision tree models for
+    Decision Tree classifier with Iris Dataset.ipynb and Decision Trees on Breast Cancer Data.ipynb These notebooks implement Decision Tree classifiers on the classic Iris and Breast Cancer datasets.
+They cover the process of building, visualizing, and evaluating decision tree models for classification.
-  classification.

-3. Perceptron and Multi-Layer Perceptron (MLP)
+4. Perceptron and Multi-Layer Perceptron (MLP)
 An implementation of the Perceptron algorithm and a Multi-Layer Perceptron from scratch.
 This project showcases the foundational concepts of neural networks.

-4. SVM and Clustering for Digit Recognition
+5. SVM and Clustering for Digit Recognition
 This project applies Support Vector Machines (SVM) for classification and clustering algorithms for unsupervised learning on the handwritten digits dataset.

-5. Relational Learning Performance Comparison
+6. Relational Learning Performance Comparison
 A notebook that delves into relational learning models and compares their performance on a relational dataset.